kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 For additional information on installing DCGM Exporter in Google Cloud, see [here](https://cloud.google.com/stackdriver/docs/managed-prometheus/exporters/nvidia-dcgm).

-### General
+### Node Feature Discovery

 These instructions are useful for installing DCGM Exporter on any Kubernetes cluster regardless of whether run by a cloud provider or self-managed, on-premises.
 They leverage the [Kubernetes Node Feature Discovery (NFD)](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html) component which involves installation of an additional infrastructure component.
+Following these steps are recommended when you are not on GKE or do not have a preexisting label which identifies NVIDIA GPU nodes.

 {% hint style="info" %}
 When following these instructions on a cloud provider, there may be additional values or steps required depending on the component installed.